mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 In this game-making programe, I share MoE goals of injecting motivations.

+The drama process also mirrors some of the aspects of the 5th Dimension project [@blunden2014seeking] [@blanton_effects_1997].
+Particularly the use of a playful, fictional absent character called the Golem or Wizard that both young people and adults collude to keep real.

 NOTE EXPORE  MoE goals and other process dramas - with call back to techniques in literature review.

 NOTE FIND OTHER LITERATURE WHICH EXPLORES TENSIONS.